Bournemouth - Poole Orthodox Christian Foundation

 His Eminence Metropolitan Silouan, the Archbishop of the Antiochian Orthodox Christian Archdiocese of the British Isles and Ireland, added: "I am happy that the Heritage Lottery Fund is supporting one of our parishes in the UK, to ensure that the rapidly growing parish can continue to worship in this splendid building."

-Please use the button below to make a donation to preserve our beautiful building:
+Please use the Donate Now button to make a donation to preserve our beautiful building: